The Murray-Darling Basin

-The River Murray is the nation’s most iconic river and supports estuarine, floodplain and wetland environments of national and international significance.
-Across the Murray-Darling Basin, there are about 30,000 wetlands with sixteen listed under the Convention on Wetlands of International Importance (the Ramsar Convention).
+The Basin supports a wide range of estuarine, floodplain and wetland environments.
+There are around 30,000 wetlands with sixteen listed under the Convention on Wetlands of International Importance (the Ramsar Convention).

 We need to manage the river carefully to ensure it is able to continue to support healthy environments and productive and resilient industries and communities into the future.